 Local Shopping is Influenced

 Depending on the search term, engines like Google base results according to a person’s geographic location.
 The reach for mobile engagement is far beyond what some business owners believe.
-In fact, 50% of mobile visitors will visit the locations they search within one day.
+And 50% of mobile visitors will visit the locations they search within one day.

 Quick Mobile Search Results